 Lesson 10 is all about searching old, historic newspapers at the library!
 (When I say "library" I include archives and educational institutions).

-Many family history and genealogy researchers who are used to searching for articles about their ancestors in historic newspapers have gotten spoiled with the increased number of online collections that are available for free.
+Many history and genealogy researchers who are used to searching for articles about their ancestors, other people, and historical events in historic newspapers have gotten spoiled with the increased number of online collections that are available for free.
 And many have invested a few dollars (and other currency) in subscriptions to online sites and collections.

 But did you know that there are other quite large collections that are available via your local library or a library that may require a little bit more drive time?